-Items 1 through 10.- You must make an entry in each of items 1 through 9.
+Items 1 through 10- You must make an entry in each of items 1 through 9.

 If the gross estate does not contain any assets of the type specified by a given item, enter zero for that item.
 Entering zero for any of items 1 through 9 is a statement by the executor, made under penalties of perjury, that the gross estate does not contain any includible assets covered by that item.

-Do not enter any amounts in the "Alternate value" column unless you elected alternate valuation on line 1 of Elections by the Executor on page 2.
+Do not enter any amounts in the "Alternate value" column unless you elected alternate valuation on line 1 of Elections by the Executor on page 2 of the Form 706.

-Which schedules to attach for items 1 through 9.- You must attach Schedule F to the return and answer its questions even if you report no assets on it.
+Which schedules to attach for items 1 through 9.
+You must attach-

-You must attach Schedules A, B, and C if the gross estate includes any Real Estate; Stocks and Bonds; or Mortgages, Notes, and Cash, respectively.
-You must attach Schedule D if the gross estate includes any Life Insurance or if you answered "Yes" to question 8a.
-You must attach Schedule E if the gross estate contains any Jointly Owned Property or if you answered "Yes" to question 9.
-You must attach Schedule G if the decedent made any of the lifetime transfers to be listed on that schedule or if you answered "Yes" to question 11 or 12a.
-You must attach Schedule H if you answered "Yes" to question 13.
-You must attach Schedule I if you answered "Yes" to question 15.
+- Schedule F to the return and answer its questions even if you report no assets on it. - Schedules A, B, and C if the gross estate includes any Real Estate; Stocks and Bonds; or Mortgages, Notes, and Cash, respectively. - Schedule D if the gross estate includes any Life Insurance or if you answered "Yes" to question 8a of Part 4, General Information. - Schedule E if the gross estate contains any Jointly Owned Property or if you answered "Yes" to question 9 of Part 4. - · Schedule G if the decedent made any of the lifetime transfers to be listed on that schedule or if you answered "Yes" to question 11 or 12a of Part 4. - Schedule H if you answered "Yes" to question 13 of Part 4. - Schedule I if you answered "Yes" to question 15 of Part 4.